act65/diy-uni-18/README.md

 Ideally, I would like to;
 * question some of the basic assumptions and definitions,
 * find alternate interpretations,
+* be able to answer; "what problem does it solve/what makes it hard?",
 * develop intuition for the topic.

 ### Assesment